cfh294/WawaGeoScraper/README.md

    clip the grid created by create_grid.
 You as the user won't be able to use this clipping script unless you have the same table I have.
 You don't need to do this, however, as the output json file contained in this repo will never change and is the result of this script.
+If you really want to play around with this part of the repo, the gis data can be downloaded [here](http://www2.census.gov/geo/tiger/GENZ2016/shp/cb_2016_us_state_500k.zip).
+   You would just have to import it into PostgreSQL and call it "us_state_shapes_4326" in the public schema of your database.

 2. My grid overcompensates due to the curvature of the Earth.
 Think about it: you are standing in a field and you point straight in front of you.
 The hypothetical straight line that would continue on from your finger would go past the horizon